atkm/hugo-site/content/posts/nyc-taxi-project.md

 Nominatim seems to be the most practical solution.
 Another solution is to set up a PostGIS server.

+One option is to include a Nominatim service in each predictor node.
+Another is to create a stand-alone Nominatim service that predictor nodes query via http requests.

 ## Demand Prediction Pipeline

-Confusion around exactly-once guarantee that Kafka Streaming has.
+Confusion around exactly-once guarantee that Kafka Streaming makes => Kafka Streaming suppors exactly-once semantics.
-The resulting PMML file is about 5MB with .
+The resulting PMML file is about 5MB.

 ## Trade-offs
+- Reverse Geocode or Grids.
 - When to join data
 - Beam or Not Beam; Cloud Dataflow or Flink; the choice of streaming systems...
 There are so many products in this space,
-- Reverse Geocode or Grids
 - Whether the prediction pipeline should have been implemented as a batch processor.
 - Choice of the prediction model
 - Using Kafka instead of a SQL database system.